LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 # Data tables in Cucumber 3 +

-Version 3 and above of Cucumber brings a new implementation of Data tables.
+Starting from Cucumber version 3 abd above brings a new implementation of Data tables.
 From a Gherkin perspective, nothing has changed.
 Data tables are supported as earlier.
 However, implementation needs some adaptation.
-In our project we will be converting **N-column data table into a custom type**
+In our project we will be converting **multi-column data table** into a **custom** type

 Note: For more information about different DataTables data structures and conversions please follow the below links:
 - https://github.com/cucumber/cucumber/tree/master/datatable